fenesiawutuk/Exploratory-Data-Analysis/README.md

 1. The company's sales and profit month-over-month performance is very unstable.
    The largest increase in sales was 100.72% and profits increased 121.32% which occurred between August 2010 to September 2010, while the largest sales loss, which decreased -48.08%, was in April 2009 to May 2009 and profits decreased -74.76%.
-3. Product Category **Tecnology** is the best performing category in terms of sales and profit with **Telephones and communication** is the highest subcategory sales
+2. Product Category **Tecnology** is the best performing category in terms of sales and profit with **Telephones and communication** is the highest subcategory sales
-4. Customer segment **corporate** should be targeted for marketing efforts
+3. Customer segment **corporate** should be targeted for marketing efforts

 ### Recommendation

 Based on the analysis, we reccomend the following actions:

-- Invest in marketing and promotions during peak sales season to maximize profit
+- Stabilizing Month-over-Month Performance:
+The period from August 2010 to September 2010 showed significant increases in sales (100.72%) and profits (121.32%).
+This case study can be used as a reference to identify factors that support good performance and adopt strategies from that period to achieve more consistent monthly performance.

-- Focus on expanding and promoting products in Category Technology escpecialy Telephone and Communiation Subcategory
+- Focus on Technology Category and Telephones and Communication Subcategory:
-- Implement a customer segmentation strategy to target **corporate** customers effectively
+The Technology category has proven to be the best-performing category in terms of sales and profit.
+Considering Telephones and Communication as the subcategory with the highest sales, marketing efforts can be strengthened in this subcategory to maximize the potential of this profitable market.

+- Targeting Corporate Customer Segment:
+The corporate customer segment shows good potential for further marketing efforts.
+By focusing on this segment, the company can increase market penetration by offering solutions tailored to their business needs, potentially significantly increasing sales.